Jean-Baptiste-Lasselle/kytes/README.md

 * a one-clic backup procedure on a running Kytes instance.
 * a one-clic, bare-metal restore procedure to a brand new hardware machine.
 * hardware dependency management:  Within the scope of dependency management, Kytes will offer same features, whether the dependency relation is between two hardware dependencies (to devices), or between a hardware dependency and a software dependency..
-* and hardware inventory management with obsolescence and tco monitoring (know what you got, know what you need, buy what you need).
+* and hardware inventory management with obsolescence and tco monitoring (aka wife's the ultimate ruthless boss, and wants to know how much all that really costs).

 Kytes is a software factory exprience, with full devops behavior, and a fullstack approach.
 A full devops behavior: Kytes is designed for devops professionals, as a tool.
 A fullstack approach: If it takes modifying a bootloader to make an application even better, let's make it possible as easily as an 'mvn update'.
 And What about pulling A linux kernel module into a Vert-x Java Pipeline?

-This software factory project began March, 2018, and will be twin-develoed: From zero day on, Kyte will be implemented both in Java, and Scala language.
+This software factory project began March, 2018, and will be implemented both in Java, and Scala language.
 This "twin-implementation" is an experience to put design patterns under pressure of the following requirements:
 * [Reactive Applications Requirements](https://www.reactivemanifesto.org)
 * Ability to deploy to Kubernetes.